 Here are some useful guidelines for designing and implementing a fraud triage system.

 The Growing Use of Whistleblower Programs

 Despite extensive fraud detection measures, closer management scrutiny, and increasingly sophisticated technology, the most common fraud detection method is still the simplest: somebody notices something suspicious and decides to speak up.
-According to the Association of Certified Fraud Examiners’ (ACFE) 2018 Report to the Nations on Occupational Fraud and Abuse, 40.0% of the cases reported in their study were uncovered as the result of tips (usually from an employee, supplier, or customer) —more than internal audit 15% and management review 13% combined.
+According to the Association of Certified Fraud Examiners’ (ACFE) 2020 Report to the Nations on Occupational Fraud and Abuse, more than 40.0% of the cases reported in their study were uncovered as the result of tips (usually from an employee, supplier, or customer) —more than internal audit 15% and management review 12% combined.

 On a broader scale, as a matter of best practice, the COSO Internal Control–Integrated Framework, along with various other enterprise risk management (ERM) frameworks and guidance from Institute of Internal Auditors (IIA), also emphasize the importance of establishing and maintaining effective whistleblower programs.

 In addition to their demonstrated effectiveness, whistleblower programs have also been promoted through recent regulatory actions.
 For example, one section of the Dodd-Frank Wall Street Reform and Consumer Protection Act directs the Securities and Exchange Commission to make monetary awards to individuals who voluntarily provide information leading to successful enforcement actions that result in monetary sanctions over $1 million.

 A few years earlier, the Sarbanes-Oxley Act of 2002 required the audit committees of publicly traded companies to establish procedures to enable employees to submit confidential, anonymous information regarding fraudulent financial reporting activities.